Tourmaline Oil: Corporate overview

+employees and 524 contract operators in various field locations.

 Corporate history

 Founding and IPO

 Michael L. Rose graduated from Queen's University at Kingston in 1979.
 He went to work for Shell Canada, where became deeply familiar with the natural gas fields in Alberta and British Columbia.
 He left Shell and founded Berkley Petroleum in 1993.
 He sold the company to Anadarko Petroleum in 2001 for CAN$1.5 billion.
 In June 2001, he founded Duvernay Oil, and sold it to Shell Canada in 2008 for CAN$5.9 billion.

 In August 2008, Rose founded Tourmaline Oil.
 Many members of the leadership team at Berkley Petroleum joined Rose at Duvernay Oil, and moved with him a second time to Tourmaline Oil.
 Tourmaline's management invested CAN$253 million of their own money to get the company up and running.
 The company went public in mid-November 2010, raising CAN$228 million.
 Tourmaline management purchased 30 percent of the stock offering.

 From the beginning, Tourmaline management intended to limit the firm's indebtedness.
 Tourmaline was to be largely self-financing, funding expansion with cash generated from operations.